 While Google’s YouTube is tightening its revenue policies, it’s alienating a large number of independent content creators.
 At the same time, it manages to disappoint advertisers with poor content curation.
 This leaves much opportunity to be seized by the rest of the streaming and ad tech.
 They have the chance to nurture positive relationships with the given advertisers and YouTubers.

-In the meantime, Roku beats everyone by selling 2 millions more OTT devices than Google with its Chromecast, along with Amazon and Apple TV lagging behind in 2017.
+In the meantime, the most popular CTV platform in the USA beats everyone by selling 2 millions more OTT devices than Google with its Chromecast, along with Amazon and Apple TV lagging behind in 2017.
 Still leading the race in 2018 and expanding its value package with new services.

 Not only do OTT/CTV and independent streaming services pack the most potential for the 20% ad tech, but they are also the most enabling for the underdogs and indies.